-We have big sustainable plans plus the site we believe forms part of the battlefield, where the future Richard III fought his first ever battle and Richard Neville Earl of Warwick the Kingmaker dies.
+We have sustainable business plans with a charitable focus which is based on a site we believe forms part of the battlefield.
+This Battle is historically important and is where the future Richard III fought his first ever battle and Richard Neville Earl of Warwick the Kingmaker dies.
 We already have a team around us which includes landscapers, museum design consultants, heritage consultants and the trustees of the society.
 We also have partnership support/backing from local and national organisations including local councils.
-We are also planning to launch archaeological digs next year with your support to find the actual battlefield as its still not found, we have access to land not previously explored which we also involve workshops on archaeology delivered by Peter Masters and will set up volunteer led battlefield walks taught by Mike Ingram.
+We are also planning to launch a 5 year archaeological digs next year called Dig for Barnet 1471- Death of the Kingmakee Project.
+We have access to land not previously investigated and with your support we can find the battlefield.
+There will be a series of workshops on archaeology delivered by Peter Masters and we will set up volunteer led battlefield walks taught by Mike Ingram.

-We would like to build 2 outbuildings in the theme of a medieval tithe barns .
-One outbuilding will be used as office space and research headquarters on all things war of the roses /local house history and is also where our Dig for Barnet 1471 project will be run from.
+We would like to build 2 outbuildings in the theme of a medieval tithe barns.
+One outbuilding will be used as office space and research headquarters on all things medieval and is also where our Dig for Barnet 1471 project will be run from.
 Another will be a ticket area, shop, cafe selling medieval themed dishes with a modern twist and a exhibit area on the history of the land/ house which we would like to get local volunteers involved in developing and researching.
 There will also be opportunities help to design the exhibits in the main centre as we will have an annual exhibit.
 In addition to this there is a 9.5 acre field attached to the house which would like to turn into a car park and events space to hold weddings, medieval joust festivals, vintage car events, tudor festivals, ww2 events to name a few which ties into the history of the area and helps to increase business and tourism to the with it being close to the m25 and easily accessible for groups.

 In terms of the Battle of Barnet exhibits we would like to develop and help to deliver it with the local community and experts: